ootisg/simple-raytracer/readme.md

+This is a raytracer that I implemented as a homework assignment for one of my classes.
+However, I added a few features that were beyond the scope of the assignment (such as multithreaded rendering and a real-time UI).
+The original repo is also on my github, but it's a private repository because it contains details about the specific class this assignment was for (and I'd rather not have any students in that class copying my solution).

+---

-To build this project, simply use the included GNU makefile.
+To build this project, use the included GNU makefile.

+---

 To create scene objects, modify the make_scene function in render.c.